surajair/chaibuilder.com/README.md

 - Custom authentication ( Implement your own auth provider )
 - Custom DAM ( Implement your own or use A DAM solution )

+## Installation:

+1. Fork this repo
+2. `pnpm install`
+3. Create a new .env file and add env variables from .env.sample
+4. `pnpm dev`
+5. Goto `/chai` route to login and edit in builder

 ## Stack

 - NextJS15 + React 19